-Then, there’s Diaspora.
+Then, there's Diaspora.
 This project sounded extremely promising.
 An installable application to replace social silos like Facebook.
-Very interesting software, but it’ll never take off as a high-volume application run by humans, because most humans won’t be installing Ruby on Rails apps.2 Maybe, if it was offered as a one-click-installer on common web hosting providers?
-It’s not.
+Very interesting software, but it'll never take off as a high-volume application run by humans, because most humans won't be installing Ruby on Rails apps. ((yes, I get that it's not too hard, and it's something I could do, but then what?
+I'd get to connect with the other 36 geeks that installed it? yeah…)) Maybe, if it was offered as a one-click-installer on common web hosting providers?
+It's not.

-In a perfect world, I’d post my stuff to a place3 I own.
-Like, say, my blog4.
+In a perfect world, I'd post my stuff to a place ((simple, lightweight, easily installable by humans)) I own.
+Like, say, my blog ((I'd experimented with "asides" here awhile back - but without the notifications layer, it was pretty much useless…)).
 And people who choose to follow, would see the updates alongside the rest of the folks they follow.
 On something they own.
 And vice versa.
-This isn’t new.
+This isn't new.
 RSS and PubSubHubbub, with a decent installable interface.
 Done.

 We don't need more silos.
 We need to be able to extract ourselves from them, and still be able to connect with each other.
 There has to be a better solution to that problem, before we continue to fragment and isolate our online interactions.

 I'll be staying with Twitter, as much as I hate it, because that's where the people I follow are.
 But, I'm only staying for as long as I have to.
 As soon as something comes along that lets me own my stuff and follow who I want to, without exposing everything to monitoring/monetizing by central third parties, I'm gone.